Why is breast milk good for my baby?

 - You can see and hear your baby sucking and swallowing.

-- On day 1 after birth, your baby has 1 or more wet diapers with clear, pale urine, 2 to 3 wet diapers on days 2 to 3, and 3 to 5 wet diapers on days 3 to 5.
+- Day 1 after their birth, your baby has 1 or more wet diapers with clear, pale urine.

-- By day 4 to 6, your baby has 5 or more wet diapers a day.
+- Days 4 to 6: 5 or more wet diapers a day.

 - By 2 weeks after birth, your baby is at or above birth weight and growing well.